 When I am working on my request, how do I know if I am a newly admitted, returning, or current student?

 Parents can help students register and act in their behalf if they have been given permission to do so.
-You can set up trusted individuals as delegates by creating a security phrase at http://id.usu.edu
+You can set up trusted individuals as delegates at myid.usu.edu

-We highly recommend that students meet with their advisors before they leave so that they can get a list of classes to register for when they return.
+We highly recommend that students meet with their advisors before they leave so that their advisors are aware, and so they can get a list of classes to register for when they return.